wurthless-elektroniks/smc360/docs/ipc.md

 TODO

+Not present on Xenon

 ### 0x9F - Write 12 bytes from FIFO to SMC memory (SMC_SET_9F_INT)

 Same as command 0x9D but writes to a different address.

+Not present on Xenon

 ## See also